Home

 • Roast approximately 2 hours, depending on the size of the roast and the desired doneness

-• Use instant read thermometer and remove when internal temperature reaches 130 degrees F for medium rare or 140 degrees F for medium
+• Use an instant read thermometer and remove when internal temperature reaches 130 degrees F for medium rare or 140 degrees F for medium

 Note: Internal temperature of meat will continue to raise 5 more degrees during standing time.